This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Opposite the beach and cafe, there is also a children’s playground here too.
 There is a limited bus service from Pearl Beach to Patonga, this is a 30-minute bus ride back to Patonga (see bus timetable).
 Well known by media personalities – Pearl Beach is a favourite getaway destination due to its secluded and quiet location.
-This place like Patonga – feels a world away!
+Similar to Patonga – Pearl Beach feels a world away!

 Where to Eat

 Food and dishes range from grilled barramundi, beef carpaccio, Sydney rock oysters, crumbed dory burger, to rare yellowfin tuna pasta.
 The restaurant provides an upmarket experience in a relaxed setting, and their takeaway shop offers al-fresco opportunities for customers.
 It’s not unlikely to see a few tourists sitting on the sandy beach enjoying an al-fresco lunch, eating steaming hot fish and chips with an entourage of sea-gulls waiting for leftovers.

 Menus from both the Boathouse Hotel’s restaurant and takeaway shop can be enjoyed in either of their settings; inside bar or al-fresco dining area – overlooking Brisk Bay!
-(For the latest updates see the Patonga Boathouse Facebook page, and for the closest supermarkets and other eateries, see our guide – The Ultimate RV and Campervan Beach Holiday.
+(For the latest updates see The Boathouse Hotel Patonga Facebook page.)

 Apart from The Boathouse Hotel and a few boutique galleries, there really is nothing else here but nature and tranquillity, and that’s what makes Patonga what it is – a peaceful getaway.Keep in touch!